twidi/streamdeckfs/README.md

 You can have many `-c OPTION VALUE` parts to set many configuration options.

 This command returns the new full path of the image layer.
+Use `--dry-run` to get this path without effectively doing the changes (can also be used to validate the arguments).

 Example, to move the layer `foo` from the key `4,8` in page 20 to the key `1,1` in page 30, as the 2nd layer with `bar` as name: